hackersanddesigners/momentary-zine/README.md

   ### Check terminal if it doesn't print

-  You can review pending print jobs and error in the CUPS interface for troubleshooting: http://localhost:631/printers, and the terminal window gives a bunch of information, like print jobs that are loading (sometimes takes a while).
+  You can review pending print jobs and error in the CUPS interface for troubleshooting: http://localhost:631/printers, and the terminal window gives a bunch of information, like print jobs that are loading (sometimes takes a while, but the terminal gives a percentage to show how the process is going).

   ### Troubleshooting

   No prints?
 Your print jobs might be sent to a different printer in your list installed printers?

   Go into system settings on computer and make set the Star printer as default printer.

+  Note: the mic's cabling (of the H&D mic) is a little wonky and we think it has cable breaks or bad connection with the hardware.
+If it's not working, try using internal mic of your laptop to see if that works.
+If it does, fix mic problems or replace?